Master of Education

-You will fulfill the certification requirements of the Michigan Department of Education when you successfully complete the required coursework and practicum for the specific endorsement of your major and when pass the the required examination in that area by the Michigan Department of Education.
+Students will fulfill the certification requirements of the Michigan Department of Education when you successfully complete the required coursework and practicum for the specific endorsement of your major and when pass the required examination in that area offered through the Michigan Department of Education.

 - A Master's degree in Education